How the Jeenie Platform Works

 IMPORTANT: If you do not answer 2 calls in a row within a period of 180 minutes (3 hours), the system automatically takes you OFFLINE.
 When you are ready to accept calls again you will need to go back ONLINE manually by toggling your online/offline switch.

 When call volume increases and there are not enough Language Jeenies online, you will be notified through the app that customers are looking for assistance.
-If you are ready to accept calls at that time please go online as quickly as you can.
+If you are ready to accept calls at that time, please go online as quickly as you can.